patrickjuster/WEBIDFappProj/README.md

 <br />
 <br />
 <br />
 Assumptions I had going into this project are that it was going to be much more complex.
-WEBIDF authentification is my prefferred method of autentification for sites that enable it -- its just more convinenient being able to use one account and sign-on compared to making dozens of accounts and losing track of them.
+WEBIDF authentification is my preferred method of autentification for sites that enable it -- its just more convinenient being able to use one account and sign-on compared to making dozens of accounts and losing track of them.
 When I recently created a LinkedIn account, I used Google authentification to signup without the hassle of filling and creating another account.
 This is why I consider this project to be valuable as its a function that is used everyday by the average person -- enabling me to better understand from a customer/user perspective.
 <br />
 <br />
 Reference: This project is based on Adrian Cantrill's mini-project:  (https://www.youtube.com/watch?v=DyiJZz07g_E&list=WL&index=3)